pagkly/Zed/Investopedia3/What Is the Modigliani-Miller Theorem (M&M).md

 What Is the Modigliani-Miller Theorem (M&M)?
 ## What Is the Modigliani-Miller Theorem (M&M)?

-The Modigliani-Miller theorem (M&M) states that the market value of a company is correctly calculated as the present value of its future earnings and its [underlying assets](https://www.investopedia.com/terms/u/underlying-asset.asp), and is independent of its capital structure.
+The Modigliani-Miller theorem (M&M) states that the market value of a company is correctly calculated as the present value of its future earnings and its [[underlying assets]](https://www.investopedia.com/terms/u/underlying-asset.asp), and is independent of its capital structure.

 At its most basic level, the theorem argues that, with certain assumptions in place, it is irrelevant whether a company finances its growth by borrowing, by issuing stock shares, or by reinvesting its profits.